 "The trajectory of learning begins at birth and extends over a lifetime," said Mayor Becker, who was unable to attend the meeting.
 "Cities now experience an unprecedented level of collaboration and discussion in formulating specific plans for postsecondary access and success and productive out-of-school time learning."

 The meeting with Secretary Duncan provided mayors with an opportunity to discuss how lessons learned at the city level can inform federal education policy.
 Among the key issues of concern identified by the task force are:

 "In this global economy, cities and towns depend on an educated workforce and schools are depending us.
 We need to work together to ensure that our children graduate high school ready for postsecondary education and career success," said NLC President Marie Lopez Rogers, Mayor of Avondale, AZ.
 "As city leaders, we have an important message that must be heard and we must be at the table in guiding federal and local education reform policies."

 In addition to Mayors Rogers and Coleman, participants in today's meeting included: Mayor Karen Freeman-Wilson of Gary, Ind.; Mayor Edna Branch Jackson of Savannah, Ga.; Mayor Dwight Jones of Richmond, Va.; Mayor Pedro Segarra of Hartford, Conn.; Mayor Paul Soglin of Madison, Wis.; Riverside (Calif.)
 Unified School District Superintendent Rick Miller; Gary Community School Corporations Superintendent Chery Pruitt; and New York City Deputy Chief Academic Officer Josh Thomases.

-To learn more about the Mayors' Education Reform Task Force, contact Marjorie Cohen at (202) 626-3052 or email@example.com.
+To learn more about the Mayors' Education Reform Task Force, contact Miles Sandler at (202) 626-3153 or firstname.lastname@example.org.